Gabriel-Comisaru/eCommerce-app-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Project setup steps for the backend team

+1. Make sure you have Node JS and npm installed.
+2. Install the Angular CLI using the following command in the terminal: npm install -g @angular/cli
+3. Clone the project from GitHub and switch to the develop branch.
+4. Run npm install in the terminal, to get the necessary dependencies.
+5. Run ng serve in the terminal and follow any instructions that might appear, usually referring to port selection

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.